hrishee-phottam/facial-recog/README.md

 }
 ```

-## Notes
+## 📝 Notes

-* Ensure MongoDB is running and accessible.
+- 🗄️ Ensure MongoDB is running and accessible
-* You may adjust detection thresholds or parameters in the script for better accuracy.
+- 🛠️ Adjust detection thresholds in the script for better accuracy
-* API endpoint `http://47.129.240.165:3000/scan_faces` should be active and reachable.
+- 🌐 API endpoint must be active and reachable

-## Contributing
+## 🤝 Contributing

-Open issues or submit pull requests for improvements, bug fixes, or new features.
+Open issues or submit pull requests for:
+- 🐛 Bug fixes
+- ✨ New features
+- 📝 Documentation improvements
+- ⚡ Performance optimizations

+## 📜 License

+MIT License - see LICENSE file for details

+## 📞 Support

+For questions or issues, please open a GitHub issue or contact the maintainers.